 Spiti is out of a land of fairy tales and fantasies.
 Stark ranges that seemed to be painted in shades of russets, purple and pink; erodes mountain-sides strewn with boulders; deep gorges fed by streams…all that are a part of its surrealistic landscape.
 Small villages of box-like houses along the river valleys, which stand amid lush fields and groves of juniper, poplar and willow, provide splashes of green during the brief summer months.
 For the rest of the year Spiti is blanketed with snow and temperatures remain well under zero.
 Spiti with a strong Buddhist tradition has nearly 30 monasteries.

-As Spiti lies in the rain shadow of rugged mountain ranges, it has very little rain and is therefore perfect to be visited in the monsoon time.
 If one has come to Himalaya to hike across high Himalayan habitations, one will choose a trek in Spiti.
 Most of this remote and spectacular region is still only accessible by feet.

 While trekking through this high altitude cold dessert, we will have a blend of Spiti’s rich culture and natural splendors.
 This trail provides a unique insight into the Spitians way of life (their homes, cuisine, agriculture and irrigation system).
 We also might get the opportunity to get a glimpse of some of the world’s rarest species of wildlife, such as snow leopard, Tibetan wolf and blue sheep.